The papaya is an incredibly healthy tropical fruit.

 In addition to keeping your body healthy, papaya can also help your skin look more toned and youthful.

-In one study, lycopene supplementation for 10–12 weeks decreased skin redness after sun exposure, which is a sign of skin injury (32).
+In one study, supplementing with lycopene for 10–12 weeks decreased skin redness after sun exposure, which is a sign of skin injury (

 Papaya has a unique taste that many people love.
 However, ripeness is key.

-An unripe or overly ripe papaya can taste very different from one at its peak of ripeness.
+An unripe or overly ripe papaya can taste very different from a perfectly ripe one.

 When optimally ripe, papaya should be yellow to orange-red in color, although a few green spots are fine.
-It should yield to gentle pressure, similar to an avocado.
+Like an avocado, its skin should yield to gentle pressure.

 After washing it well, you can cut it in half lengthwise, scoop out the seeds, and eat it out of the rind with a spoon, like cantaloupe or melon.

-Here are a few easy recipe ideas using 1 small papaya:
+Here are a few easy recipe ideas using one small papaya:

 Papaya is rich in valuable nutrients and has a delicious taste.

-Its strong antioxidant properties may help reduce your risk of many diseases, especially the ones that tend to come with age, such as heart disease and cancer.
+Its powerful antioxidants like lycopene may reduce your risk of many diseases — especially ones that tend to come with age, such as heart disease and cancer.

 It may also defend against the visible signs of aging, helping your skin remain smooth and youthful.

-To experience the many benefits of papaya, consider adding this healthy and delicious fruit to your diet.
+Try adding this healthy and delicious fruit to your diet today.